thegetty/grj-19/content/jane-dieulafoy-in-varamin.md

   - first_name: "Keelan"
     last_name: "Overton"
     bio: "**Keelan Overton** is an independent scholar based in Santa Barbara, California."
-copyright: "© 2024 Keelan Overton"
+copyright: "<span data-outputs-exclude='html'>Getty Research Journal, no. 19 (2024): 57–91 </span>© 2024 Keelan Overton"
 abstract: "This article explores the condition and reception of Varamin’s architectural heritage from the Ilkhanid period (1256–1353) during the late nineteenth century.
 I use two relatively untapped sources: the photographs of French traveler Jane Dieulafoy (1851–1916) and the account of Qajar statesman Eʿtemad al-Saltaneh (1843–96).
 Reading these sources in tandem paints a robust picture of Varamin when it was becoming known for luster tilework and its Emamzadeh Yahya tomb complex was being steadily plundered.
 While our travelers captured a seminal moment in Varamin’s history, this study ultimately moves beyond their frames and encourages a present-day appreciation of the city’s still-standing monuments."
-keywords: "luster tilework, Eʿtemad al-Saltaneh, Ilkhanid period, Iran, photography, monuments, plunder"
+keywords: "luster tilework, Eʿtemad al-Saltaneh, Ilkhanid period, Iran, photography, monuments, plunder, French (colonial), Persia"
 doi: https://doi.org/10.59491/BPZM5498
 pdf_download: true
 ---